 Here at Isabella Boutique, we are happy to work with most medical insurance carriers.

 Do I need a prescription?

+Any items billed to insurance for reimbursement must have a prescription.
 A physician usually writes a prescription for a breast form, and some insurance companies require a special authorization just like they do for specialists or other medical procedures referred from a primary care physician.
 A typical prescription for a breast prosthesis and bras would say the following:

 “Breast prosthesis for (right, left or bilateral) and (quantity) prosthetic bras for (diagnosis).”

 Please note that if there has been a recent change in your body that requires a new prosthesis such as weight gain for weight loss, your physician should include this information on the prescription.
 Any information that supports the medical necessity of the prosthesis at this point in time will help your insurance plan to understand what you need and why.
 This will facilitate more rapid authorization and or payment processing by your insurance plan.